-The following amended standards and interpretations are not expected to have a significant impact on the Group's consolidated financial statements:
+The following amended standards and interpretations are not expected to have a significant impact on the Company's separate financial statements.

 - Amendments to References to Conceptual Framework in IFRS Standards; - Definition of a Business (Amendments to IFRS 3); - Definition of Material (Amendments to IAS 1 and IAS 8).